3 Questions about INFOTECH

 5) English Proficiency

-All students will be required to show proof of a working knowledge of the English language.
+All students will be required to show proof of working knowledge of the English language.
 Accepted proofs are:

 - TOEFL PBT 550 points